Infectious Disease in Public Health

 Welcome to the Infectious Diseases Epidemiology Group in the Department of Epidemiology and Biostatistics at the Drexel University Dornsife School of Public Health.

-We have experience in the biological, behavioral, and social aspects of infection and diseases, with work in social epidemiology and geospatial analysis of infection in urban and other regions, classic studies to unravel pathogenesis (biological path from infection to disease), identification of risk factors for acquiring infection, and predictive modeling of infection incidence that combines knowledge in all of these areas of enquiry.
+Our distinguished infectious disease faculty have experience in the biological, behavioral, and social aspects of infection and diseases, with work in social epidemiology and geospatial analysis of infection in urban and other regions, classic studies to unravel pathogenesis (biological path from infection to disease), identification of risk factors for acquiring infection, and predictive modeling of infection incidence that combines knowledge in all of these areas of enquiry.

-We are diverse group with interests that range from COVID-19, to healthcare associated infection (C. diff), to HIV and STI prevention, to neglected tropical diseases, to the natural history of chronic viral infections, to evaluation of vaccine efficacy and vaccine preventable diseases, to HIV clinical trials.
+We are a diverse group with interests that range from COVID-19, to healthcare associated infection (C. diff), to HIV and STI prevention, to neglected tropical diseases, to the natural history of chronic viral infections, to evaluation of vaccine efficacy and vaccine preventable diseases, to HIV clinical trials.

 What is Infectious Disease?

-Infectious Disease is the study of human and animal diseases caused by microorganisms.
-Students studying infectious disease take courses in areas such as microbiology, epidemiology, health surveillance and patient safety.
+Students studying infectious disease at Drexel University Dornsife School of Public Health take courses in areas such as microbiology, epidemiology, health surveillance and patient safety.

-Why Study Infectious Disease at Dornsife?
+Why Study Infectious Disease at Drexel Dornsife?

 Learn more about the future of careers in infectious disease and opportunities at Drexel Dornsife.